 What is the traditional Japanese diet?

 The traditional Japanese diet isn’t that dissimilar to a traditional Chinese diet, with rice, cooked and pickled vegetables, fish and meat being staple choices.
 However, because Japan is actually a group of islands (all 6,582 of them), its residents consume a lot more fish compared to other Asian countries.
-They also eat raw fish in sushi and sahimi, plus a lot of pickled, fermented and smoked foods.
+They also eat raw fish in sushi and sashimi, plus a lot of pickled, fermented and smoked foods.

 Soy beans, usually in the form of tofu or fresh edamame, are another key part of the Japanese diet, along with other beans such as aduki.
 Increasingly, fermented foods are being shown to support a healthy digestive system.
 Fermented soy bean products such as miso and natto are staples of the Japanese diet.
 Natto is traditionally consumed at breakfast and has a probiotic action that has been shown to help reduce IBS and may help blood clotting.